 Normal Motion Mechanics

 Normal vertebral motion can be characterized by the capacity of paired facets among groups of vertebrae to open and close.
-When we speak of the capacity of facets to open and close, we are referring primarily to a sliding-type movement that occurs during flexion (forward-bending) and extension (backward-bending), not a separation-type movement (Click here to visualize normal flexion and extension of L1-L5 from a side view, a back view, and a top view.
+When we speak of the capacity of facets to open and close, we are referring primarily to a sliding-type movement that occurs during flexion (forward-bending) and extension (backward-bending), not a separation-type movement.

-A pair of vertebrae define a motion segment.
+A pair of adjacent vertebrae define a motion segment.
 Motion of the superior vertebra is described relative to the inferior vertebra, and rotation of a vertebra is defined using the anterior surface of the vertebral body as opposed to the elements of the posterior arch.
-Click here to view normal flexion and extension of a vertebral motion segment.